 FROM FATHER NICO’S DESK

-In this challenging context, I proposed that we, the church, must first renew our commitment to God and respond to our neighbor with compassion, understanding, and renewed evangelization efforts.
+In this challenging context, the Catholic Church needs to respond with compassion, understanding, and renewed evangelization efforts.
 Rather than lamenting the decline, there is an opportunity to reach out to those who have drifted away and offer them the love and hope found in the teachings of Christ.
-Remaining steadfast in the Gospel values, we are called to provide relevant guidance and support for the spiritual journey of all.
+Remaining steadfast in the Gospel values, we, as church, are called to provide relevant guidance and support for the spiritual journey of all

 To read the complete bulletin click here